josola/palindrome/README.md

 # Check for Palindrome
 Checks if a word is a palindrome.
+A word, phrase, verse, or sentence that reads the same backward or forward.
+For example: A man, a plan, a canal, Panama!

 ## Installation
 This tool runs on Make.
 To install it, run the following commands: